UtrechtUniversity/icommands-docker/README.md

 __iCommands__ is a collection of command line tools for interfacing with iRODS instances, such as YODA.
 Using iCommands is a more stable and faster way of uploading and downloading data to iRODS than through a WebDav drive-mapping.

 However, iCommands are only available for some flavours of Linux (CentOS and Ubuntu), and Windows 10 or 11 using the Windows Subsystem for Linux (WSL).
-To make them available on other platforms and Windows-systems without WSL, this repository offers a straightforward way of running iCommands using a Docker container.
+To make them available on other platforms, this repository offers a straightforward way of running iCommands using a Docker container.
 The only technical prerequisite is a Docker installation.

 More information on iCommands: